mrphysics-bonn/python-ismrmrd-reco/README.md

 ## Sending data via client

 Reconstruction can be started via the provided `client.py` from the "python-ismrmrd-server" folder.
-It depends on ismrmrd-python and h5py, which will be automatically installed.
+It depends on numpy, h5py and ismrmrd-python, which will be automatically installed.
 A conda environment with the client can be installed, by using the provided `ismrmrd_client.yaml` using the command `conda env create -f ismrmrd_client.yml`.
 Afterwards it is activated by runnign `conda activate ismrmrd_client`.
 To run an example spiral reconstruction: